mr-nazari/algo/README.md

 - Check `definitions.cpp` file it contains aliases and some other stuffs.
 - I will try to add most known (or even unknown) algorithms by 2025.

+*The most important thing is readability at same optimality.
+Over time, I will try to make the codes better and cleaner.*

 **Enjoy ✨**